 Both Kevin and John believed in bringing young, talented people through the ranks to top roles.
 People had to have the Ryman way of working in their DNA to become Rymanians.
 They had to have care at the heart of everything they did.

 Three decades on, Kevin says Ryman’s ethos hasn’t changed.
-“Everything we do must be good enough for Mum – or Dad.”
+“Everything we do must be good enough for Mum – and Dad.”